• Skip to primary navigation

 The buckle is made of plastic.
 Due to abrasions, it may not hold tight.
 This shouldn’t be a typical case.
 The plastic may take months to get worn off.
 As a precaution, you should check the buckle properly.

-The removable liner comes off on their own!
+The removable liner comes off on its own!

 I did a few WH questionnaires with the buyers of Lil Angel.
 They complained pretty much the same.
 The liner comes off.
 One parent said, “My daughter forgets to strap the clip.
 One day the liner came off and she slipped on the ice.
 That was embarrassing.”